Mazdallier/TechReborn-Addons/README.md

 # TechReborn-Addons

-This is a separate mod that requires TechReborn.
-It has some addons.
+This mod is an addon to TechReborn